Compare Cheap Flights to Cape Town, South Africa

 Have brunch at the local markets

-Foodies heading to Cape Town will have dozens of markets, restaurants and cafes to explore.
+Foodies booking flights to Cape Town will have dozens of markets, restaurants and cafes to explore.
 One of the best places to grab brunch on the weekend is at the Neighbourhood Goods Market in Woodstock.
-Wander between stalls serving up delicious fare, from traditional South African foods, to desserts and freshly-made juices.
+It's full of stalls serving up delicious fare with everything from traditional South African foods to mouth-watering desserts and freshly-made juices.

 Visit Camps Bay

-If you want to get to places like Simon's Town, Kalk Bay or St James, you can take one of the trains that travel from the centre of Cape Town to outer suburbs.
-It is an affordable option, however services can be unreliable and often delayed so keep this in mind when planning excursions and days out.
+If you want to get to places like Simon's Town, Kalk Bay or St James, you can take one of the trains from the city to the outlying suburbs.
+While it is an affordable option, it's once again not a reliable service is often delayed or not in operation.

-Vegans visiting Cape Town won't go hungry.
+Vegans booking flights to Cape Town won't go hungry.
 The city is known for being the vegan capital of South Africa, and there are plenty of plant-based restaurants.
 One of the most popular eateries is Plant Cafe.
-Located in the city centre, you can try classic South African dishes, such as milk tart, as well as comfort food favourites including mac and (vegan) cheese.
+Located in the city centre, you can try classic South African dishes like milktart as well as comfort food favourite, mac and cheese.

 Honest Chocolate is a small eatery on Wale Street.
 It's where you'll find a delicious assortment of chocolate treats and drinks.
-There are vegan options and, if you're a fan of gin, there's also a secret gin bar at the back of the cafe.
+There are vegan options, and if you're a fan of gin, there's a secret gin bar at the back of the cafe.

 The Test Kitchen is a fine dining experience that should be at the top of every foodie's bucket list for Cape Town.
-This diner has won multiple awards, and it even holds the title of best restaurant in Africa.
-It books out months in advance, so you'll need to make a reservation as soon as you've confirmed your flights to Cape Town.
+It's won multiple awards throughout the years and holds the title for best restaurant in Africa.
+The restaurant is booked up months in advance, so you'll need to make a reservation as soon as you've confirmed your flights to Cape Town.

-The best time to visit Cape Town depends on what you want to do.
-If you're booking flights to Cape Town to tackle the city's many hiking trails, it is best to plan your trip between April and June.
-The days are cool and dry, making for perfect conditions for full-day and multi-day treks through Table Mountain National Park.
+The best time to visit Cape Town all depends on what you want to do.
+If you're booking flights to Cape Town to tackle the city's many hiking trails, plan your trip between April and June.
+The days are cool and dry, making it perfect conditions for full-day and multi-day treks through the national park.

 For budget travellers, book your tickets to Cape Town during the city's two shoulder seasons.
-From March to April and September to November, you may have an easier time finding the best deals on cheap flights to Cape Town.
-However, you'll need to plan around the school and public holidays that fall within those months.
+From March to April and September to November, you'll have an easier time finding cheap flights to Cape Town.
+However, you'll need to plan around the school and public holidays that fall over those months.
 If you're a nature lover, visit Cape Town in the winter months.

-From July to September, southern right whales migrate in the waters just off-shore, and West Coast National Park is full of blooming wildflowers.
-The colder months aren't that popular for tourists, so it's another great time for travellers looking for cheap flights to Cape Town.
+From July to September, the southern right whales migrate down the city's coastline, and West Coast National Park is full of blooming wildflowers.
+The colder months aren't that popular, so it's another great time for travellers looking for cheap flights to Cape Town.
 The busiest time of year for the city is the summer months.
-From December to February, prices can increase for airfares to Cape Town, and you'll need to book your accommodation months in advance.
+From December to February, prices increase for airfare to Cape Town, and you'll need to book your accommodation months in advance.